Retail and industrial reformation

-Two tenured employees promoted to vice president in Dallas, Houston
+Tenured employee promoted to vice president in Dallas

 By Marc MacConnell, Senior Vice President, Retail & Central Texas Regional Manager

-Retail is going through a reformation and is now adapting to technology, online sales and a pandemic… and so is Arch-Con.
-We see this time as an opportunity to promote our top talent in order to help make a positive impact in this evolving market.
-Jennifer Gosselin and Javier Guerra, two tenured Arch-Con employees who wittily call themselves the JGs, were recently promoted to vice president in Dallas and Houston respectively.
+Retail and industrial construction has gone through a reformation of sorts, adapting to technology, e-commerce, online sales and a pandemic… and so has Arch-Con.
+We saw this time as an opportunity to promote top talent in order to help make a positive impact on these evolving markets.
+Jennifer Gosselin, a tenured Arch-Con employee, was recently promoted to vice president in Dallas.